dp-by-dt/C-Connect/project_document.md

     uses csrf token

-1. if did chatting, then disconnected and then connected, the old chats load ✅keeping it
+1. if did chatting, then disconnected and then connected, the old chats load ✅keeping it, but can't chat again till connected again
 2. in the conversations section the recent users are not being shown on the top, the last conversation is not shown, but the first only.
     ✅fixed by adding a sorted list of recent messages in `routes.py` `inbox`  section
 3. the time of the last chat showing on the inbox card would be nice ⚠️